rusik69/c69/README.md

 Ansible should be installed on the host used to deploy govnocloud.

-All nodes and masters should be connected using tailscale.
+All nodes and masters should be connected using a network switch.

 ## Usage